Studying in Canada

 The duration of course ranges between three and four years for an undergraduate course and above one year for a postgraduate program.

 Financial managers, doctors, airline pilots, bank analysts, etc, are some of the top paying jobs in Europe.

 If we carefully see, UK, Australia and U.S lay stress on English proficiency exams a lot and for applying to universities in all these 5 nations/continents, a minimum of 12 years of schooling is a must for pursuing graduation and around 16 years of education is a must for pursuing post graduation.
-In Canada you'll need a visa for studies that go beyond 6 months while for Australia it is 3 months and more.
+In Canada, you'll need a visa for studies that go beyond 6 months while for Australia it is 3 months and more.
 For a visa permit for studying in EU, you need to submit various documents while for applying to the UK it depends upon the kind of degree you're pursuing.
-For US on the other hand, it's different than the rest.Cost wise Canada is the cheapest while Australia, U.S, Europe and even the U.K are on the expensive side.
-The master's degree in the U.K. is normally a one year program, while generally across the world getting a master's degree is a 2 year program.
+For the US on the other hand, it's different than the rest.Cost wise Canada is the cheapest while Australia, U.S, Europe and even the U.K are on the expensive side.
+The master's degree in the U.K. is normally a one year program, while generally across the world getting a master's degree is a 2-year program.
 The undergraduate courses are 4 years long in the U.S, while in other countries they're mostly between 3-4 years.
-If we see above, then the maximum average salary drawn per year is by the Australians, followed by Europeans and the least average in the group is Canada.The quality of studying in all the countries is top notch as higher education pursued from good colleges; from all the above mentioned countries/continents has value across the globe.
+If we see above, then the maximum average salary drawn per year is by the Australians, followed by Europeans and the least average in the group is Canada.The quality of studying in all the countries is top notch as higher education pursued from good colleges; from all the above-mentioned countries/continents has value across the globe.